VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/options.md

 notifyError(['Update', `An error occured updating values.`]);
 ```

-## Scale when resize
+## Scale when resizing

-To scale the content when panel resized use `echartsInstance` methods to retrieve width and height of the panel.
+To scale the content when panel is resized use `echartsInstance` methods to retrieve the width and height of the panel.

 ```javascript
   graphic: {